pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 * `pdf2textblocks.py`: extracts the text portioned in so-called "blocks", as collected by the underlying MuPDF library.
 These text blocks are sorted by their accompanying coordinates to establish a "Western" reading order: top-left to bottom-right.
 In many cases, this output should produce satisfactory results in reading order, while maintaining a high extraction speed.
 There are however cases, where this expectation cannot be met.
 For example, multi-column text or text in tables will not show up satisfactorily.

 * `fitzcli.py`: is a duplicate of the PyMuPDF batch / CLI module.
-So it offers all functions and commans described [here](https://pymupdf.readthedocs.io/en/latest/module.html) **_plus_** the new command `gettext`, which offers text extraction from arbitrary MuPDF documents.
+So it offers all functions and commands described [here](https://pymupdf.readthedocs.io/en/latest/module.html) **_plus_** the new command `gettext`, which offers text extraction from arbitrary MuPDF documents.
 Most impartantly, you can now etract text in a **_layout-preserving_** manner.
 In the next section we will describe this in detail.

 # Layout-preserving Text Extraction

 Via its subcommand `gettext`, script `fitzcli.py` offers text extraction in different formats.
-Of special interest is probably **_layout preservation_**, which produces text in a layout as close to the original physical layout as possible, thus surrounding areas where there are images, or reproducing text in tables and multi-column text.
+Of special interest is probably **_layout preservation_**, which produces text as close to the original physical layout as possible, thus surrounding areas where there are images, or reproducing text in tables and multi-column text.
 Numerous document files (especially PDFs) contain "irregular" text like
 * simulation of bold / shadowed text by double "printing" it with a small horizontal / vertical shift or inclination
 * arbitrary arrangements of each single character to prevent or impede copy-pasting text from within a PDF viewer window (what you see is **_not_** what you get in such cases)
 * unintended specification errors like writing spaces over preceeding non-space characters